What is Visual Impairment (poor eyesight)?

 Understanding eye-related symptoms and features

 Symptoms may affect multiple parts of the body.
-Understanding which part of the body a symptom affects, can help us to better understand the potential underlying causes of a symptom, including a rare disease or genetic syndrome.
+Understanding which part of the body a symptom affects can help us to better understand the potential underlying causes of a symptom, including a rare disease or genetic syndrome.

 The eye is a part of the ocular and vision systems of the body.
-The ocular system includes the eye and its central vision system (cornea, lens, eye fluids), all of the parts which make vision possible.
+The ocular system includes the eye and its central vision system (cornea, lens, eye fluids), all of the parts that make vision possible.

 Symptoms affecting the eyes may be congenital, present at birth, or they may develop later in life.
 Sometimes surgery may be an option to correct them.